-Houthoff is a leading independent Dutch law firm, with offices in Amsterdam, Brussels, London, Rotterdam and New York, as well as representatives in Houston, Shanghai, Singapore and Tokyo.
+Houthoff is a leading independent Dutch law firm, with offices in Amsterdam, Rotterdam, Brussels, London and New York, as well as representatives in Houston, Singapore, Shanghai and Tokyo.
 We have over 300 lawyers, civil law notaries and tax lawyers, who work collaboratively to ensure we are there for our clients when they need us most.

 We focus on highly complex transactions and dispute resolution.
 We always look beyond today and find the long-term solution.

 We are consistently listed as a top-tier firm by international legal directories, including Chambers and Partners, The Legal 500 and IFLR1000.

 Houthoff's EU & Competition Team assists companies, institutions and governments in procedures before the Dutch government, the Netherlands Authority for Consumers and Markets, the European Commission, foreign authorities and the relevant courts.
-Our expertise includes merger control and FDI screening procedures, State aid, and investigations into cartels or abuse of dominance.
+Our expertise includes merger control and foreign direct investment screening procedures, State aid, and investigations into cartels or abuse of dominance.